|

 The change in federal education policy was developed after the 2000 Presidential campaign during which both candidates emphasized the importance of improving the nation's public education system, particularly at the primary and secondary levels.
 With remarkable bi-partisan unity, Congress passed the "No Child Left Behind Act" in December 2001.
 The measure increased federal funding and mandates teacher and school accountability through frequent testing of all students.

 Perhaps the most controversial aspect of the legislation is that it provides penalties for public schools which are not sufficiently meeting federal standards by providing students with the ability to transfer to higher-performing local schools, receive free tutoring, or attend after-school programs.
 Critics of the measure argue that the schools were not given the resources to help meet new standards and that the schools that need help the most are punished.
 The testing provisions have been criticized as being too rigid and not focusing on the breadth of knowledge that students should acquire.
 Critics also maintain that the measure has not been fully funded despite the overall increase in federal educational funding since 2003.
-The 2004 Democratic platform pledges to fully fund the Act and to

 The rising cost of a college education is becoming an increasingly important issue.
 Tuition costs are increasing significantly and enrollments are rising as well as Americans realize the increasing importance of a college education to adult financial stability.
-The 2004 Democratic platform pledges to significantly increase funding for college financial assistance.

 How does government play a role in education?